AashitaK/AashitaK.github.io/_posts/2017-07-05-Github-Pages.md

 3. Publish GitHub Page with URL *http://your_username.github.io*
 4. Add content

-### Step 1: Sign up for Github or log in
+### Step 1: Sign up for GitHub or log in
 Your username will become part of the url of your website, so it's best to choose one that is concise, memorable and uniquely identifiable to your name.
-Github lets you change username anytime but its [not advisable](https://help.github.com/articles/what-happens-when-i-change-my-username/) later on.
+GitHub lets you change username anytime but its [not advisable](https://help.github.com/articles/what-happens-when-i-change-my-username/) later on.

 ![]({{ site.url }}/images/GitHubPages/screenshot-1.png){:width="890px"}